-It is also important for the start-ups to remain motivated and persistent in their endeavours.
-One thing is for sure: success generally comes after persistent efforts – so give yourself some time!
+It is also important for the start-ups to remain motivated and persistent in their endeavors.
+One thing is for sure: success generally comes after persistent efforts – so give your-self some time!

 Some other important findings relate to what investors are looking for in the start-ups, how well incubators and accelerators are doing when it comes to catering to the Pakistani start-up space and the need for gender diversity in the entrepreneurial ecosystem.